helsingborg-stad/helsingborg-io-sls-resources/.deploy/README.md

 ### Prerequisites
 You will need to install AWS CLI and configure your AWS credentials as default or use a profile.
-These examples assues you have a profile named `aws-pipelines-profile-name` with credentials that lets you access the pipelines account and create stacks.

 ### Template imports
 This import makes CodePipeline react to github-events, the connection is created in a different CFN stack located in a secure private repository.